jjmaldonis/OdieCode/README.md

 passwd <user_name> (then enter your password) rocks sync users    (this takes a while)
    *** IMPORTANT NOTE: "rocks sync users" seems to push the user data onto the compute nodes (once they login and only if they ssh into the compute node I think) which makes sense, but it also seems to push the /share/apps as well.
 This is important and not exactly intuitive.
 I don't know then if each user needs to ssh into each compute node????
 That doesn't make sense...***
+You also need to create the group "voylesgroup" and add all users to it: groupadd voylesgroup chown -R root.voylesgroup /export/home/group gpasswd -a <username> voylesgroup chmod 2775 /export/home/group rocks sync users rocks sync config

-Set up your environment variables so that everything runs.
+Now set up your environment variables so that everything runs.
+Not sure exactly how to do this for everybody yet.

 Install the compute nodes with "insert-ethers" following the ROCKS installation guide.
 Our ethernet switch didn't connect last time.
 To reboot the compute nodes if you have installed them already: